Additional Funding Confirmed

-- We’re delighted to confirm we HAVE been successful with our bid to VisitEngland for Continuation Funding!
-This means we’re able to take England’s Seafood Coast to the next stage for a further 12 months.
-Following …Read More »
+- Aimed at the International Market we are delighted to confirm we have been successful with our bid to VisitEngland/VisitBritain for Continuation Funding.
+This means we can now focus on: Development of a new Seafood Coast Food Festival …Read More »

 - The English Riviera could host a yearly food festival which could put the resort on the international seafood map.
 Tourism bosses say it would be launched as part of the new branding of England’s Seafood …Read More »